Buying vs. Renting a Modem and Router: Which Is Best?

 There are many great products on the market that can improve your connectivity.

-Some of the benefits of buying your own WiFi router include warranties, potentially higher Internet speed, and you won’t have to rely on your Internet provider’s tech support if something goes wrong.
+Some of the benefits of buying your own WiFi router include warranties, potentially higher Internet speed, and you won’t have to rely on your Internet provider’s tech support to troubleshoot if something goes wrong.

 Our top recommendations are: